brandur/sorg/content/fragments/wani-kani-go-api-package.md

 +++
-hook = "A new Go package for the WaniKani API, transitioning to pkg.go.dev, and what makes APIs nice to use." published_at = 2021-01-23T00:12:01Z title = "A WaniKani API Go Package"
+hook = "A new Go package for the WaniKani API, transitioning to pkg.go.dev, and what makes APIs nice to use." published_at = 2021-01-23T00:12:01Z title = "A WaniKani API Go package"
 +++

 I wrote Go language bindings for the [WaniKani API](https://docs.api.wanikani.com/20170710/):